-• Insert four subheadings (as below) and briefly summarise important points.
-Include full details of individual studies in Characteristics of included studies table (not this section).
+- Summarise the characteristics of the included studies. - !!
+Go to Tables > Add table to create your overview of synthesis and included studies table !! - All included studies must be referenced in the overview of synthesis and included studies table or in this section. - Insert four subheadings (as below) and briefly summarise important points.
+Include full details of individual studies in Supplementary material 2 (Characteristics of included studies) (not this section).